Harkirat30/commandsNew/Mongo.md

 1) pip3 install --user dnspython
 2) python3
-3) from pymongo import MongoClient
+3) from pymongo import MongoClient    (#MongoClient is a class which will create a client object for you )
 4) client=MongoClient("ConnectionString")
 5) client.list_database_names()  - this will list all database names

-Note: you should have your Ip white listed and also conection string should have the correct username and password
+Note: you should have your Ip white listed and also conection string should have the correct username and password Fetching a paticular Database
+6) db=client.get_database('users')      #this command will get the users Database
+Note: A database has multiple collections inside it
+7)